Shivaay: Plot

 Shivaay is a skilled mountaineer who makes a living by providing treks and climbing expeditions to tourists.
 One day, Shivaay saves Olga, a Bulgarian tourist, from an avalanche, and they eventually fall in love.
 Olga becomes pregnant but does not want the child.
 Shivaay begs her to give him the child, after which he says he will not stop her.
 Nine years later, Shivaay leads a happy life with his mute daughter Gaura until she discovers that Olga is still alive and in Bulgaria.
 Gaura insists Shivaay take her to Bulgaria.
 Despite his old sorrows, Shivaay finally agrees to take her to Bulgaria, where he saves a young child from child traffickers.
 Shivaay seeks the Indian Embassy's help in tracing Olga and is assigned to Anushka.
 Led by crime baron Ustinov and his right-hand man, Changez, the traffickers kidnap Gaura.

 Shivaay chases the van, destroying various cars, but loses the van and is arrested by the Bulgarian police, charged with murder and trafficking.
 While in the police van, Shivaay imagines the officers in the van to be the same masked traffickers, and he attacks them, throwing out every single officer.
 The van accidentally falls off a dam, and the police think that Shivaay is dead, but Shivaay escapes by jumping from the van due to his skills and survives.
 Anushka tries to talk Shivaay into surrendering, but he refuses and instead escapes when the police arrive.
 Shivaay brings one of the saved prostitutes from a brothel to Anushka's home to help her out.
 Anushka, who misunderstood Shivaay earlier, agrees to help him.
 Having seen the television coverage of Shivaay, Olga joins him, where they seek Wahab's help to recover the CCTV footage of Shivaay's various chases.

 Ustinov's henchman, Ivanovich, arrives there and is beaten up badly, where he reveals Ustinov's location.
+To protect himself, Changez murders Ivanovich and Ustinov.
 Shivaay discovers that Gaura has been taken away to be sold into the flesh trade.
 Shivaay chases after the transport van carrying his daughter off to Romania.
-A prolonged and vicious fight ensues as Changez, now revealed to be Captain Nikolai of the Bulgarian Police, attacks Shivaay, but gets killed by the latter in the snow-covered mountains.
+A prolonged and vicious fight ensues as Changez, revealed to be Sgt.
+Nikolai of the Bulgarian Police, attacks Shivaay, but gets killed by the latter in the snow-covered mountains.
 Gaura is reunited with Olga, who is now married to a wealthy Bulgarian, whom Shivaay thinks can provide Gaura with every comfort.
 He does not want to lose Gaura, but he heavy-heartedly leaves for the airport thinking his daughter is best happy with her new father.
 However, Gaura later arrives at the airport, and hits Shivaay in extreme anger for leaving her behind and thinking she wants to stay there.
 Shivaay apologises, and Gaura ends up crying in his arms.